heptarch/heptarch.github.io/drafts/demon.md

 Ellen pulls on a wire near her head.
 A pulley lurches, then another, then a third, and a cantilevered armature covered in coils and hissing ribbons of piping leans forward.
-The jewel responds, pulsing and folding into new patterns.
+The shape responds, pulsing and folding into new patterns.
 Spikes withdraw, merge, and dance in undulating bristles before suddenly detaching themselves.
 A constellation of twelve perfect teardrops, guarding a central cell.